-Housing | Washington, DC, United States | Loeb Fellow 1999
+Housing | Washington, District of Columbia, United States | Loeb Fellow 1999 marciecohen007@gmail.com

 Marcie Cohen retired as senior vice president at the AFL-CIO Housing Investment Trust in 2010 after serving in both public and private sectors.
 She has expertise in affordable housing and community development and was active in economic development and urban planning for more than 45 years.
 She was a member of the 1996 US delegation to the UN Conference on Human Settlements and of the 2010 UN Conference on Sustainable Development.
 Cohen was vice chair of the DC Housing Authority, where she initiated the first green and sustainable initiative, and she was vice chair of the DC Zoning Commission, advocating for affordable housing and LEED Silver designations for all buildings.
 Currently, Cohen is VP of administration at the Woman's National Democratic Club.
 She plans and executes fundraising efforts for Democratic candidates and has produced three plays, one of which was up for four Helen Hayes awards.

+David Franczyk

-David Franczyk Public Policy | Buffalo, NY, United States | Loeb Fellow 1999
+Public Policy | Buffalo, New York, United States | Loeb Fellow 1999 dafranczyk@verizon.net